Search

 Arthur had grey eyes, ginger hair and a pale complexion.
 He was 5 feet and 8 inches tall and was short-sighted.

-Arthur George mobilised on the 20th of April 1916.
-His service was from the 25th of April 1916.
-Arthur George was qualified as a trained motorcyclist.
-On the 24th of June 1916 he was promoted to a Corporal.
+Arthur mobilised on 20th April 1916.
+His service was from 25th April 1916.
+Arthur was qualified as a trained motorcyclist.
+On 24th June 1916 he was promoted to a Corporal.

 At the time of his death Corporal Salmons was a motor dispatch rider of the 3rd Army Signal Company, the Royal Engineers.